janbodnar/Python-Skolenie/random.md

 In computing, random generators are used in gambling, gaming, simulations, or cryptography.

 To increase the quality of the pseudo random-number generators, operating systems use
 environmental noise collected from device drivers, user input latency, or jitter from one or
 more hardware components.
 This is the core of the cryptographically secure pseudo-random
 number generators.

+> For security purposes, cryptographically secure pseudo-random number generators must be used.

 ## random